 Sustainability Management in Governance & Economic Dimension

-Good corporate governance has been a cornerstone of our operations since the Company's inception.
+Good corporate governance has been a cornerstone of the Company’s operations since the Company's inception.
 The Group has established a comprehensive Corporate Governance Policy and Code of Business Conduct to guide its operations.
 The Corporate Governance Committee is responsible for ensuring effective, transparent, and accountable management of all Group activities.
 These policies are regularly reviewed and updated to maintain their relevance and alignment with international best practices.

 Corporate governance refers to a structured system designed to foster transparency and responsibility among the Board of Directors and management team, thereby building trust with all stakeholders.
 Its primarly objective is to enhance long-term competitiveness, create value for shareholders, and generate sustainable value.